Myrtletown, California

 Myrtletown is a census-designated place (CDP) in Humboldt County, California, United States.
 Myrtletown lies at an elevation of 112 feet (34 m).
 Myrtletown is a part of the Eureka, California metropolitan area.
-The population was 4,675 at the 2010 census, up from 4,459 at the 2000 census.
+The population was 4,882 at the 2020 census, up from 4,675 at the 2010 census.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 2.2 sqmi, of which, 2.1 sqmi of it is land and 0.08 sqmi of it (1.39%) is water.
+According to the United States Census Bureau, the CDP has a total area of 2.2 sqmi, of which, 2.1 sqmi of it is land and 0.08 sqmi of it (3.8%) is water.

 Climate

 Myrtletown enjoys a mild, temperate cool-summer Mediterranean climate (Köppen Csb).

 Demographics

+Myrtletown first appeared in the 1950 U.S. census as an unincorporated community with the name Ryans Slough.
+In the 1980 United States census, its name was changed to Myrtletown.